EmcioN/Project_2_Quiz/README.md

 * I expect to be able to see my score.
 ### Design Choices
 #### Font
 [Open Sans](https://fonts.google.com/specimen/Open+Sans) is a clean and modern font that's perfect for any website.
 It's easy to read on screens of all sizes, making it ideal for web and mobile use.
+[Shantell Sans](https://fonts.google.com/specimen/Shantell+Sans) I will use this font in name of the quiz.
+Shantell Sans is a marker-style font built for creative expression that is why i like it.
+#### Icons
+I use [Font Awesome](https://fontawesome.com) icons because they're easy to use and look great.
+After adding them to the site, it became livelier and more attractive.
+Thanks to them, the website is easier to read.
+They are easy to understand, so they replace some descriptions.